 Popup message triggers when the rate/tidal volume/ FIO_2 combination requires a flow that is less than the flow capability of the compressor.
 Resolution involves changing a setting to increase the flow required from the compressor if possible.
 Note: this condition is only possible with infant setting and for $FIO_2 < 25\%$ at very low tidal volume with long inspiratory time.

-Message: Reduce FiO2, increase BPM, reduce I Time, or increase Vt is > 100 l/min.
+Message: Reduce FiO2, increase BPM, reduce I Time, or increase Vt

 Requested Compressor Flow Too High